Skip to main content

 The Evolving Landscape of Growth Hormone Peptide Safety

-While the safety profiles for testosterone and estrogen therapies are built on decades of data, the evidence for (GH) peptide therapies is more nascent.
+While the safety profiles for testosterone and estrogen therapies are built on decades of data, the evidence for growth hormone (GH) peptide therapies is more nascent.
 Peptides like Sermorelin (a GHRH analogue) and Ipamorelin (a GH secretagogue) work by stimulating the body’s own production of growth hormone from the pituitary gland.
 This approach is more physiological than direct injection of recombinant human growth hormone (rhGH).

 Evaluating the Evidence for Growth Hormone Secretagogues